 Chapter 3: Developing the DIALOG+ intervention

-This sub-study refers to Modules B1 and B2 in the original application.

 Study B1: Development of DIALOG+ manual

 Introduction

 The original DIALOG trial demonstrated that structuring the communication between patients and clinicians in CMHTs by routinely assessing key topics regarding patients’ satisfaction with life and treatment was sufficiently powerful to improve patient outcomes.
 Yet, the video clip study described in Chapter 3 showed that clinicians did not intuitively know how best to utilise the DIALOG tool, and meetings did not always appear well structured and therapeutically helpful.
 There was a need for a manualised guide for clinicians on how to respond to patients who presented with low levels of satisfaction and needs for more help.
 The addition of this manual could potentially make DIALOG considerably more effective.
 Evidence suggests that clinicians’ interactions are more therapeutic when they are guided by a clear model.13